 MIRI APT Templates

-A JWST observing program that uses the MIRI instrument is designed by using the one of the MIRI templates in the Astronomer's Proposal Tool (APT).
+A JWST MIRI observing program is designed using the one of the MIRI templates in the Astronomer's Proposal Tool (APT).

 All JWST observations at wavelengths between 5 and 28.5 μm require the use of MIRI.